anj0la/penguin-2d/README.md

 cmake ..
 make
 ```
-Note: if using Visual Studio, the framework will be built automatically when you run the project.
+ > **Note**: if using Visual Studio, the framework will be built automatically when you run the project.

 ## Example Usage